ambroslins/linstech.at/content/authors/renate/_index.md

 ---
 # Display name
-title: Manfred Lins
+title: Renate Lins

 # Username (this should match the folder name)
 authors:
-- admin
+- renate

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Chef
+role: Sekretärin

 # Organizations/Affiliations
 organizations: